OUR MONTANA FLY FISHING GUIDES

 Eric Adams currently operates Montana Fly Fishing Guides – one of the area's most successful outfitting operations where he is the head guide and cat herder.
 In his not-so-spare time he is the Director of Fishing Operations at Yellowstone Valley Lodge, a former director of the Fishing Outfitter Association of Montana (FOAM), a business supporter of Montanan’s for Healthy Rivers, an ambassador for Adipose Boatworks, a business member of Upper Missouri Watershed Alliance (UMOWA), and a business supporter of Yellowstone Gateway Business Coalition.
 He is also affiliated and endorses the following fly fishing products - Hodgman, Echo Fly Rods, Costa Sunglasses, and DECKED truck storage systems.
 In his off time he enjoys bowhunting, traveling to fish Tarpon & Musky with his wife, Nikki and German shepherd Ryder.

 Client & Guide Services

 Born and raised in NW Wyoming, Nicolette always had an affinity to being outdoors.
 Her passion for fly fishing has further developed since moving to Montana over 20 years ago.
 Her personal fly angling accomplishments include everything from trophy New Zealand Brown Trout, Massive Wisconsin Muskie, Belize Bonefish to Florida Keys Tarpon.
 With regard to MFG, Nicolette is in charge behind the scenes writing guide checks, bookkeeping, returning phone calls, guide bookings and general gettin-stuff-done happens with her in charge.

-She is also Eric's best fishing and travel partner.
+She is also Eric's best fishing, travel and life partner.
 When she's not in the office running MFG, Emigrant Cabins or Tiny Town Campground you can find her fishing, paddle boarding, practicing yoga or hiking with our best German Shepherd, Ryder.